benjamenalford/generic_flask/README.md

     - Bootstrap v5
     - style overrides in style.css
     - example api usage in app.js
+* required assetts for delploying to Heroku are included as well.
 ##### Open License - I don't care what you do with this